Witt Differential Operators: The algebra , and applications

 and as $\mathcal{N}$ is a summand of $\mathcal{M}$ when we apply $\otimes_{W_{r}(k)}^{L}k$ we obtain the analogous maps

 for $i\in\{0,-1,-2,\dots\}$.
 But these maps are isomorphisms by the $r=1$ case of the theorem.
 Thus the original map $\widehat{\Phi}^{*}\mathcal{N}\to\mathcal{M}$ is an isomorphism as well.

 To finish the proof, we need to show that this map is an isomorphism of de Rham-Witt connections (not just modules over $\tilde{\nabla}$).
-To do so, recall that there is a splitting
+This follows exactly as in the $r=1$ case above if we have the analogue of \prettyref{lem:required-flatness}; namely, the statement that the map